WASdev/gitbook.voice.gateway.for.watson/rttconfig.md

 ### Accessing real-time transcripts through MQTT

 Transcription messages are published from the voice gateway to the MQTT message broker every time a new utterance is detected.
-You can choose to receive all transcription messages, only messages for specific tenants, or only messages for specific callers.
+You can choose to receive all transcription messages or only messages for specific callers depending on the MQTT topic being subscribed on.

-**???
-What's a tenant?
-What's a caller?
-Where do they do these actions? **

 The transcription messages are published to subtopics off this root topic according to following topic path pattern: